Gene Trosch

-Eugene Lloyd Trosch (June 7, 1945 – September 7, 2010) was an American collegiate and Professional Football defensive lineman.
-He played collegiately for the University of Miami and professionally in the American Football League.
-Trosch was on the Kansas City Chiefs' roster for two seasons in 1967 and 1969 but according to records, did not play in 27 games.
+Eugene Lloyd Trosch (June 7, 1945 – September 7, 2010) was an American professional football player who was a defensive lineman for the Kansas City Chiefs of the American Football League (AFL).
+He played collegiately for the Miami Hurricanes.
+Trosch was on the Chiefs' roster for two seasons in 1967 and 1969 but according to records, did not play in 27 games.
 Trosch attended Madonna High School in Weirton, West Virginia.

 Trosch was on the 1969 Chiefs' team that won the fourth and final AFL-NFL World Championship game.